Bushyon/auto-poling/README.md

 ## Tested on
 Tested on Logitech G305 in archlinux, in theory should work on the Steam Deck / other distros and other mices as well.
 Fell free to let me know!

+## Some Ideas for New Features

+1. **Profile Management**: Allow users to set different polling rate profiles for specific games or applications.

+2. **Customizable Device IDs**: Let users specify the device IDs for which the polling rate should be adjusted.

+3. **Notification System**: Implement an optional notification system to alert users when the polling rate changes.

+4. **Logging**: Add a logging feature to keep a record of when and why the polling rate was changed.

+5. **GUI Configuration Tool**: Create a simple GUI for users to configure settings without directly editing the script.

+6. **Support for Multiple Mice**: Extend the script to work with multiple mice connected to the system.

+7. **Game Whitelist/Blacklist**: Allow users to specify a list of games that should always have a certain polling rate.

+8. **Integration with Gaming Platforms**: Integrate with platforms beyond Steam.

+9. **Multi-Platform Support**: Ensure compatibility with a wider range of Linux distributions.

+10. **Low Battery Mode**: Implement a feature that dynamically adjusts the polling rate when a low battery level is detected.

+11. **Automatic Updates**: Add a feature to check for and apply updates to the script.

+12. **Support for Additional Devices**: Test and ensure compatibility with a broader range of gaming mice models.

+13. **Resource Usage**: Ensure the resource impact on the system is minimal, for optimal FPS. 😎

 ## Contributing

 If you'd like to contribute to this project, please fork the repository and create a pull request.